zaboople/essay/Software/Agile.md

 Most managers and software engineers are used to demanding full control over the architecture: How dare you tell us how to design *our* system?
 In fact this kind of scenario is becomingly increasingly common, so that corporate & governmental customers are often defining architectural security requirements up front.

+Sometimes internal architects and security professionals are left in the dark, only to appear late and start making their own demands.
+Systems and network administrators may veto a decision as well.
+This is another example of our technical staff acting as *stakeholders* with *requirements*.
+Consider the plight of the junior software developer, who is subject to the whim of anyone who outranks them, even on their own team; they are at even greater risk than usual.

 Architectural requirements should be identified as early and quickly as possible.
-Ad-hoc discovery will result in massive losses.
+Ad-hoc discovery will result in massive setbacks and potential failure.

 ## Conclusions